DAO Governance Attacks

 function attack() external {

-// Step 1: Borrow massive governance tokens
+// Step 1: Borrow enough governance tokens

 lender.flashLoan(